utshomax/postman-docs/src/pages/docs/getting-started/about-postman-agent.md

     url: "https://blog.postman.com/introducing-the-postman-agent-send-api-requests-from-your-browser-without-limits/"
 ---

-Postman has multiple agents you can use to send your API requests from the [Postman web app](/docs/getting-started/installation-and-updates/#using-the-postman-web-app): the Desktop Agent, Cloud Agent, or Browser Agent.
+Postman has multiple agents you can use to send your API requests from the [Postman web app](/docs/getting-started/installation-and-updates/#using-the-postman-web-app): the Postman Desktop Agent, Postman Cloud Agent, or Postman Browser Agent.

 From the Postman web app, you can select the **Auto-select** toggle for Postman to automatically select the best agent for your requests.
 You can also manually select the agent for your requests.